 Agree on shared goals

 You don’t want sales and marketing teams pulling in two different directions.
-Likely, this will result in neither hitting their target nor both underperforming.
+This will likely result in neither hitting their target or underperforming.
 The first step in sales and marketing alignment is establishing shared goals.

 Formalizing this process can help cross-functional teams look beyond their own day-to-day operations and recognize their position in the bigger picture.
 Staff see how their individual actions affect their colleagues and develop a better appreciation for operational interdependencies.

 Finally, create several shared KPIs.
-Marketers often measure results in terms of general objective metrics like leads generated, for example.
+Marketers often measure results using general objective metrics like generated leads.
 In contrast, sales tend to take a more individualistic approach to performance tracking, focusing on meeting their quota or closing out a specific account.
-While these insights are important, the addition of shared, quantifiable goals can further strengthen collaboration.
+While these insights are important, adding shared, quantifiable goals can further strengthen collaboration.

 Build your strategy – together

 Bring the sales and marketing teams together and map your strategy, whether in person or virtually.
-With insights from both sides, everyone gains a clearer understanding of the market, ideal customer, and the product or service.
-What’s more, collaborating on strategy secures buy-in and reduces the risk of confusion.
+With insights from both sides, everyone better understands the market, the ideal customer, and the product or service.
+Moreover, collaborating on strategy secures buy-in and reduces the risk of confusion.

 Unite communications

-• Set up a team email alias that lands in both sales and marketing inboxes.
+- Set up a team email alias in both sales and marketing inboxes.
 You and your employees can use this to relay vital information, share insights, and celebrate wins.
 Encourage other departments, partners, stakeholders, and external teams to use the email, too.

-• Ensure reporting and analysis is easily accessible to both teams.
+- Ensure reporting and analysis are easily accessible to both teams.
 That might mean uploading reports into a shared Google Drive or Dropbox folder.

-• Consider allowing marketers to shadow sales calls.
-Like a fly on the wall, marketers gain real-time insights from both the customer and sales rep.
+- Consider allowing marketers to shadow sales calls.
+Like a fly on the wall, marketers gain real-time insights from the customer and sales rep.

 Create shared processes